The Two Biggest Errors in Oil & Gas Practices

 - Is royalty interest tabulated or are only leasehold interests shown?

-Our advice for attorneys who use pre-existing title opinions is to treat them as any chain of title, which means going beyond the title and, if a client insists that a previous title opinion be relied upon, the proper disclaimer must be made in writing.
+Our advice for attorneys who use pre-existing title opinions is to treat them as any chain of title.
+This means going beyond the title and, if a client insists that a previous title opinion be relied upon, the proper disclaimer must be made in writing.

 This area of law requires an attention to detail, meticulousness and precise expertise.
 An attorney must be able to differentiate and assess each case they consider taking based on their capability and resources.
-Furthermore, when called upon to do a title opinion, do not limit the search to just the specific area and look at the entire section of land to discover any other issues that may be associated with the parcel of land or mineral interests, and be sure to include any limitations placed on the attorney by the client.
+Furthermore, when called upon to do a title opinion, do not limit the search to just the specific area.
+Look at the entire section of land to discover any other issues that may be associated with the parcel of land or mineral interests.
+Also be sure to include any limitations placed on the attorney by the client.